Inavac101/Inavac101/README.md

 #######################################################################################################

-   Welcome to my GitHub page!
+##Welcome to my GitHub page!
   My name is Luimar Cavani and I have a diverse background in management.
 Over the years, I have developed a strong ability to work in a team, be rigorous in project management, and be honest and transparent in my professional interactions.

 However, I recently made a career change and decided to focus on full stack web mobile and web development.
 Despite being 41 years old, I have an insatiable thirst for learning and am motivated to continue developing my skills and knowledge in this field.

 This GitHub page is a way for me to share my projects and accomplishments as a web developer, while highlighting my qualities as a team player, meticulousness, and honesty.
 Please feel free to browse my work and contact me if you have any questions or comments.
 Thank you for visiting!

-VARIOUS TECH I USE

 ## Technologies